 Common Career Paths for Shipper/Receiver

-Shippers and Receivers may experience a large salary bump if they progress into a role such as Warehouse Manager.
-The latter position pays an average of $43K annually.
+While Shippers and Receivers do not often become Warehouse Managers, the job pays $43K per year on average.
 More often than not, a Shipping & Receiving Lead role is the next step for Shippers and Receivers moving up in the field.
 Shipping & Receiving Leads usually make $31K per year.
 Many other Shippers and Receivers choose to take on a Shipper, Receiver, or Packer role, where salaries are typically $26K.